CV

 38. Linda Kim, Race Experts: Sculpture, Anthropology, and the American Public in Malvina Hoffman’s Races of Mankind (2018, short).

-2018 Charles Rufus Morey Book Award from the College Art Association of America
+Finalist for 2018 Charles Rufus Morey Book Award from the College Art Association of America

 39. Christopher Haveman, Bending Their Way Onward: Creek Indian Removal in Documents (2018, short).